 There’s a right time to share

-One temptation for the writer is to foist upon the reader every detail of backstory before the story actually begins.
+One temptation for the worldbuilder is to foist upon the reader every detail of backstory before the story actually begins.
 We’ve been over this in a previous chapter.
+In short, we spend lots of time building a world, all we then want to do is share those wonderful details.

 We’re motoring through this fantasy worldbuilding guide.
 To recap, we’ve looked at ways of crafting a world, sources of inspiration for a world, and how to reveal the dreaded info dump.